 Katriel has eyes of a green too vivid to be found in Humans, and pale porcelain skin.

 She usually sports long hair and a flattering leather armour.
 The latter is easy, since she has a surprising amount of cleavage for her slim build.

 When seducing someone, Katriel will use high-end Orlesian perfume.
 A touch of it make her smell like a rare flower.
 This worked particularly well against Maric, who wasn’t used to such refined scents.

-The illustration for this article is an original (using the Dragon Age: Inquisition character generator) since there isn’t usable official art of Katriel.
+The illustration for this article is an original (using the Dragon Age: Inquisition character generator) model, since there isn’t usable official art of Katriel.

 Katriel is a professional, highly disciplined killer.